at Custer Bridge

 Details

-Access- small sand parking area off paved Custer Road.
+Access- large sand parking area off paved Custer Road.

 Restrictions- no camping, Forest Service Restrictions apply upstream from this point